 To develop and implement systems of Linked Learning at California public school districts and to provide evidence of their impact on student outcomes.

 The California Linked Learning District Initiative launched in 2009 to help California school districts develop and implement plans for expanding the Linked Learning approach (formerly known as multiple pathways) in their high schools.
 This initiative is supporting nine districts to develop systems of Linked Learning pathways that offer students a full range of career pathway options.
 In addition to grant resources, the Foundation is supporting a suite of technical assistance and coaching to assist districts in this effort.
-High school enrollment in these districts ranges from nearly 5,000 to 200,000 students.
-Collectively, they serve more than 315,000 of the roughly 2 million high school students enrolled in California public schools.
+High school enrollment in these districts ranges from more than 5,000 to almost 195,000 students.
+Collectively, they serve more than 281,000 of the nearly 2 million high school students enrolled in California public schools.
 More information about this district initiative, including a list of implementation districts, is available.